Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Sync map and scene views/README.md

 ## About the data

-This application provides two different perspectives of the Imagery basemap.
+This application provides two different perspectives of the imagery basemap.
 A 2D MapView as well as a 3D SceneView, displayed side by side.

 ## Tags